bucktower/notes/utcs/CS 356 Computer Networks/02_ISPs.md

 Lower levels (higher #) are **customers** to higher levels (lower #)

 Higher levels (lower #) are **providers** to lower levels (higher #)

+*Worst part of architecture from tiers: if one stops working, the ones below it go down*

+**Solution:** Multiple copies of server boxes